leeper/prediction/README.md

 The output always contains the original data (i.e., either data found using the `find_data()` function or passed to the `data` argument to `prediction()`).
 This makes it much simpler to pass predictions to, e.g., further summary or plotting functions.

-Additionally the vast majority of methods all the passing of an `at` argument, which can be used to obtain predicted values using modified version of `data` held to specific values:
+Additionally the vast majority of methods allow the passing of an `at` argument, which can be used to obtain predicted values using modified version of `data` held to specific values:

 ```r